notaryproject/notation/specs/commandline/list.md

 ### [Experimental] List all the signatures associated with the image in OCI layout directory

 The following example lists the signatures associated with the image in OCI layout directory named `hello-world`.
-To access this flag `--oci-layout` set the environment variable `NOTATION_EXPERIMENTAL`.
+To access this flag `--oci-layout` , set the environment variable `NOTATION_EXPERIMENTAL=1`.

 Reference an image in OCI layout directory using tags: